-Andrew was born in Detroit, Michigan, USA on March 18, 1966.
+Andrew was born in Detroit, Michigan, USA, on March 18, 1966.
 He is not someone that you would have expected to write a book.
-He was born with a lazy eye which made him legally blind in one eye.
+He was born with a lazy eye, which made him legally blind in one eye.
 As a result, he wore a patch over his good eye to improve his vision.
-He has dyslexia and other “learning disabilities” so he struggled with reading, writing, and arithmetic.
+He has dyslexia and other “learning disabilities,” so he struggled with reading, writing, and arithmetic.
 Little was known about “learning disabilities” at the time, so learning and adapting to life’s challenges at an early age was difficult.

-He learned to compensate and even became an avid reader and listener to books with a lot of extra effort on his part, the support of his mother, sister, a special teacher, and aid from services for the blind and handicapped.
-It's important to note that along with these disabilities came some great gifts that allowed him to do and see things others could not.
+He learned to compensate.
+He even became an avid reader and listener to books with a lot of extra effort on his part, the support of his mother, sister, a special teacher, and aid from services for the blind and handicapped.
+It's important to note that along with these “learning challenges” came some great gifts that allowed him to do and see things others could not.
 He has also always been a very spiritual person with a special connection to nature.

 He went on to not only graduate from high school as the Vice President of the student body but went on to earn a BA in Speech and Communications as well as minors in Religious Studies and Eastern Philosophy.
 After graduation, he then spent a few years teaching English in Japan and traveling the world, which enhanced his knowledge before returning to the USA.

 Throughout his life, Andrew has always worked hard.
 He was forced into it because of his learning disabilities, but he also likes doing a good job even if no one will see or know about it.
-Andrew has won many accolades throughout his career and is known as an innovator, a deep and out of the box thinker and someone who gets the job done.
-He started working when he was very young by doing odd jobs, selling things for money or trade.
+Andrew has won many accolades throughout his career and is known as an innovator, out of the box thinker, and someone who gets the job done.
+He started working when he was very young by doing odd jobs and selling things for money or trade.

 For example, in elementary school, he created a little business selling collectibles he got from the ice cream man that got so popular the principal called his parents to shut it down because it was taking all the other children’s lunch money.

-Andrew has also always been very healthy and fit.
-He is what many call a health and fitness fanatic.
-He stopped eating all forms of junk food by choice at 13 years old after learning about the benefits of real food compared to the harmful effects of junk food.
+Andrew has additionally always been very healthy and fit and is what many would call a health and fitness fanatic.
+He stopped eating all forms of junk food, by choice, at 13 years old after learning about the benefits of real food compared to the harmful effects of junk food.
 Since then, he has studied all facets of food, health, the human body, mind, longevity, and ways to train and repair ourselves.

 There is so much more to Andrew as he has lived quite the adventurous life and has had many nail-biting and mind-blowing experiences.
 It would take a whole book even to begin to tell his story correctly.
-You can also learn a little more about him in the first chapter of this book.
+You will learn a little more about him in the first chapter of this book.
 Hopefully, the little taste we have given you here is enough to see that most people would not have picked Andrew as someone who should write a book.
 However, knowing his life and knowledge base, Andrew is definitely someone we want doing so.